ARMmbed/mbed-os-5-docs/docs/contributing/guidelines/workflow.md

 ### Ready for integration

-A pull request is ready for merge when the pull request completed the reviews and tests.
+A pull request is ready for merge once all the reviews and tests are complete.

 Maintainers merge pull requests as they have write access to the main master branch.
 Pull request integration happens at any time of the day.
+This may be automated in the future.

 - Label: `Ready for merge`.
 - Time: One day.